 Council directed staff to review the BIA and report back on alternatives to ensure an effective and collaborative approach to supporting the downtown area.
-The Aurora BIA was initially designed and implemented to provide local business-to-business support in the downtown.
-As it was developing, the structure became condensed to the main road arteries of Yonge Street and Wellington.
-While dense with businesses, this area is a small part of the entire downtown, and the BIA representation does not fully reflect the entirety of the potential of the downtown area.
 There is a demonstrated duplication of efforts by the BIA in relation to the Town, Aurora Economic Development Corporation, the Aurora Chamber of Commerce and other individual organizations' activities in support of the downtown area.
-Through Council's motion, the review of the BIA's governance and opportunities for collaboration were explored.
+Through Council's motion, the review of the BIA's governance and opportunities for collaboration were explored and presented in February 2024.
+Council referred the report back to staff to allow for the BIA to hold is Annual General Meeting, create a strategic plan, evaluate alternative models, and report back to Council.
+This has not taken place, and no further action has been communicated to Council by the BIA.

 The Town does not have authority to override legislative mandates or requirements that govern the BIA and the Board.
-If the function or operation of the Board is envisioned to be different than mandated by the Act, or to operate as a Town managed entity, a structure other than a BIA should be considered for that purpose.
+If the function or operation of the Board is envisioned to be different than mandated by the Act, or to operate as a Town-managed entity, a structure other than a BIA should be considered for that purpose.